 Screen depicts product choices for two different shoppers based on first and third party data.

-So what kind of data collection should we be doing if we’re going to meet customer expectations and reap the rewards that come with doing so?
+So what kind of data collection and analytics should we be doing if we’re going to meet customer expectations and reap the rewards that come with doing so?

 Think of personal data as demographic or firmographic information that answers the question, “Who?”
 It’s the user properties you’d typically find in persona descriptions (and we have a few words to say about personas), such as location, age, education level, or job title.